Sparted/github-actions/README.md

 And that's it !
 The build script will pickup the new action in entrypoint.

 # How to run locally
-Find the environment variables needed in the entrypoint of the action you want to run and do `INPUT_ACTION_REPO=Sparted/server ts-node ./src/entrypoints/{action-name}`, replace ACTION_REPO with what you need.
+Find the environment variables needed in the entrypoint of the action you want to run and do `INPUT_REPO=Sparted/server ts-node ./src/entrypoints/{action-name}`, replace REPO with what you need.

 # How to use actions
 You can check the .github/workflows folder for information about using actions